What Should a 3–6 Month Old Wear to Bed at 27°C?

 At 27°C, overheating is the only directional risk.
 Check the chest and back of the neck: warm skin is expected in any baby, but damp skin at 27°C is a sign the room is still too warm.
 Check at the first night feed and again two hours later — at this temperature, the margin for error is smaller than at cooler rooms, and a room that's holding at 27°C in humid conditions is not the same as a Perth day that's cooled to 24°C by midnight.

-Flushed cheeks, damp hair at the hairline, and restlessness from the first sleep cycle are all signs the room is the issue, not the bag or the bodysuit.
+Flushed cheeks, damp hair at the hairline, and restlessness from the first sleep cycle are all signs the room is the issue, not the clothing.
 If any of those appear, check the room thermometer.
-A room sitting above 27°C overnight — common in Darwin's build-up without aircon — means the 0.2 TOG combination is working as hard as it can.
+A room sitting at 27°C or above overnight — common in Darwin's build-up without aircon — means clothing has run out of room to help, even going bagless with a single light layer.
 More frequent checks through the night are reasonable at this temperature, particularly in the first weeks of the build-up season when the heat arrives before families have adjusted.

-Overheating is a documented risk factor for SUDI.
-It warrants a factual mention here: a baby who is too warm, in a room that is too warm, is a risk scenario.
-The 0.2 TOG bag and short-sleeve bodysuit minimise what clothing can contribute; the room temperature is the variable that matters most.
+Overheating is a documented risk factor for SUDI: a baby who is too warm, in a room that is too warm, is a real risk scenario.
+Going bagless with just a nappy or light singlet minimises what clothing can contribute; the room temperature is the variable that matters most.

 Layering for 27°C in a tropical Australian home

 At 27°C in a coastal, humid environment, do not add layers to compensate for a room that's too warm.
-The 0.2 TOG bag and short-sleeve bodysuit is the ceiling of what clothing can contribute at this temperature.
+A nappy or light singlet with no bag is the floor of what clothing can do — past that, only cooling the room helps.

 The overnight pattern that doesn't exist anywhere else